Fair Trade Fleece Collection

 But that’s not all.
 The program also promotes worker health and safety as well as social and environmental compliance, and encourages dialogue between workers and management.
 For example, upon learning that Fair Trade committee members were considering spending some of their premium to build a cooking facility, management at Pratibha Syntex, one of our supplier factories in India, recognized it as something they should provide and paid for the new kitchen from company funds.

 For Patagonia, Fair Trade is our first step on the path toward paying living wages in our supply chain.
 We don’t own any of the factories that make our products, so we have limited control over how much workers receive.
 Through Fair Trade, we can supplement workers’ wages and provide them with tangible benefits that improve their lives.

 For our customers, Fair Trade is a way to make a conscious choice for a better world.
 By choosing to purchase a Fair Trade garment, you are casting a vote for good values, an all too rare opportunity in our global economy.

 - Rigorous standards for health and safety

 - Respect for the environment

 - Community empowerment

-“The benefits of the program have exceeded our expectations,” said Thuy Nguyen, manager of social and environmental responsibility who works on the Fair Trade program.
+“The benefits of the program have exceeded our expectations,” says Thuy Nguyen, the Patagonia manager of social and environmental responsibility who works on the Fair Trade program.
 “In addition to the premiums raising wages, our factories have reported improved worker morale and engagement.
 Since workers actively participate in the program, they understand and appreciate what Fair Trade can do.
 Few social programs have such a sweeping impact.”